 Irritable bowel syndrome (IBS) is a group of symptoms that occur together, including repeated pain or discomfort in the abdomen and changes in your bowel movements between diarrhea and constipation.

 Symptoms range from mild to severe and are different from person to person, although most people experience mild symptoms.

 These symptoms may be reduced or go away for a short time after a bowel movement.
-For some people, the symptoms may get worse for a few weeks or a month, and then decrease for a while.
-For other people, symptoms are present most of the time.
+For some people, the symptoms may worsen for a few weeks or months and then get better for a while.
+For others with IBS, the symptoms are present almost all of the time.

 Following are additional sources of information: